An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Introduction

-The adaptive online smoother for the CGNS framework is applied to studying three important scientific problems.
+The adaptive online smoother for CGNSs is employed to study three important scientific problems.
 First, the online update of the smoother estimate allows for quantification of the improvement in state estimation by incorporating future information.
-It facilitates revealing causal dependence between state variables.
+This facilitates the inference of causal relationships between the state variables.
 A nonlinear dyad model with strong non-Gaussian features is utilized for such a study.
-Second, the CGNS framework is applied to Lagrangian data assimilation (DA), which is a high-dimensional nonlinear problem that has a significant storage requirement \cite{chen2014information, chen2015noisy, chen2016model, deng2024lemda}.
+Second, the CGNS framework is applied to Lagrangian data assimilation, which is a high-dimensional nonlinear problem that has a significant storage requirement \cite{chen2014information, chen2015noisy, chen2024lagrangian}.
 The online smoother allows for the estimation of the unobserved flow states based on Lagrangian tracers.
-The study highlights the role of the online smoother in reducing computational storage.
+This study highlights the role of the adaptive-lag online smoother in reducing computational storage needs, when compared to its fixed-lag variant.
 Finally, the online smoother facilitates developing an online parameter estimation algorithm with partial observations.
 It helps reveal the role of the observed intermittent extreme events in advancing parameter estimation.

 The remainder of this paper is organized as follows.
-Section \ref{sec:2} introduces the CGNS modeling framework, including the equations for the offline optimal nonlinear filter and smoother state estimation.
+Section \ref{sec:2} introduces the CGNS modeling framework, including the equations for the optimal nonlinear filter and offline smoother state estimation.
 Section \ref{sec:3} presents the adaptive online smoother.
 In Section \ref{sec:4}, the application of the adaptive online smoother to the three key problems is demonstrated.
 Section \ref{sec:5} includes the conclusion.
-The appendices contain detailed analysis and proofs.
+The appendices contain the analysis and proofs, as well as additional details.